mchladek/prickly-paradigm/content/contact.md

 For more information on desk copies, please visit the [University of Chicago Press](https://press.uchicago.edu/books/instructors.html) website.

+## \
+Course Use Requests

+To purchase the rights to use any of our materials in your course or other academic program, please go to the [Copyright Clearance Center](https://marketplace.copyright.com/rs-ui-web/mp/search/publisher/Prickly%20Paradigm%20Press) marketplace.

 ## Manuscript Submissions

 Authors interested in submitting manuscripts for consideration should initially send a 1,000-word proposal, preferably in the body of an e-mail, to the executive editor.
 The proposal should detail the topic and main argument of the piece.
 It should also include a list of potential audiences and marketing considerations.
 If a proposal is successful, the Press will then ask to review the manuscript in its entirety.
 Unsolicited full-length manuscripts will not be considered.